a-dakani/tomodoro-cli/README.md

 ## Uninstallation

-If you decide to remove the Tomodoro CLI, you can do so by running the following command:
+If you decide to remove the Tomodoro CLI, you can do so by running the following command (requires sudo access):

 ```shell
 make uninstall